charlievweiss/computational_art/README.md

 If you want it saved, change the "SAVE" variable to 'true' in the top.
 This will download the image into your browser's default download location.

 Sometime this has trouble working in Google Chrome, so I recommend opening it in FireFox.

+# Have some fun
+There is a lot of stuff going on in flower_generator.js.
+I hope to make it pretty.
+If you feel like it, have fun changing some variables.